 14. The Legend of Zelda: Phantom Hourglass

-This direct sequel to made excellent use of the dual screens and touchscreen found with the Nintendo DS family of systems.
+This direct sequel to The Legend of Zelda: Wind Waker made excellent use of the dual screens and touchscreen found with the Nintendo DS family of systems.
 As a matter of fact, it can only be controlled via touchscreen, using absolutely no buttons whatsoever.
 This brought in all manner of unique puzzles, enemies, and environments.
-Plus, you know, the game has Linebeck, a pirate constantly on the run from his ex-wife and one of the funniest characters in the franchise’s storied history.
+Plus, you know, this Zelda game has Linebeck, a pirate constantly on the run from his ex-wife and one of the funniest characters in the franchise’s storied history.
 It has one drawback, which fans all agree on, in the form of a constantly repeating dungeon, a design mistake that The Legend of Zelda: Spirit Tracks fixed later on in the console’s lifespan.

 13. The World Ends With You